AbdulRhmanAlfaifi/Fennec/README.md

 * 🦀 A single statically compiled binary
 * 🔬 Execute any osquery SQL query
-* 💻 Execute system commands
+* 💻 Execute system commands and parse there output
 * 📚 Parse any text file using regex
 * 🧰 Ability to collect system logs and files
 * 🧱 Return data in structured manner
 * 🃏 Support multiple output formats (JSONL, CSV and KJSON)
 * 🤸‍♀️ Flexible configuration file
 * 💾 Directly write to ZIP file to save space
 * ⚡ Very fast!